shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ![Load project](../../../images/learning_content/toolkit_basics_guides/advanced_config/4_load_project.png)

-**Step 3:** Navigate to the project where you wish to run the Advanced Project Setup Wizard by selecting its thumbnail image.
+**Step 3:** Navigate to the project where you wish to run the Wizard by selecting its thumbnail image.

 {% include info title="Tip" content="If a new project was created while Desktop was open, the **Projects** window may need to be refreshed to see the new projects.
 Select your profile **avatar** at the bottom right of the desktop and select Refresh Projects." %}

 ![Refresh project](../../../images/learning_content/toolkit_basics_guides/advanced_config/5_refresh_projects_list.png)

-## Creating the Advanced Configuration
+## Creating the Default Configuration

 A Basic Configuration was downloaded and configured when the project was accessed.
 The Publish app and supported software packages were detected and automatically added to the **Apps** pane in Shotgun Desktop.